-- d.
-Has both of the following: - i.
-One of the following: - a) A history of therapeutic failure while adherent to treatment with ezetimibe in combination with the maximally tolerated dose of the highest-tolerated intensity statin (if clinically appropriate) for ≥3 consecutive months, - b) A contraindication or an intolerance to ezetimibe, - c) An LDL-C that is >25% above goal LDL-C while adherent to treatment with the maximally tolerated dose of the highest-tolerated intensity statin (if clinically appropriate) for $\ge 3$ consecutive months, - ii.
-One of the following: - a) A history of therapeutic failure while adherent to treatment with a PCSK9 inhibitor, - b) A contraindication or an intolerance to PCSK9 inhibitors, - e.
-Is prescribed the requested ACL inhibitor in addition to the maximally tolerated dose of the highest-tolerated intensity statin (if clinically appropriate), - f.
-If currently taking simvastatin or pravastatin, will not be using the requested ACL inhibitor concomitantly with simvastatin at a dose of greater than 20 mg daily or pravastatin at a dose of greater than 40 mg daily;
+- i.
+A history of therapeutic failure of while adherent to treatment with ezetimibe in combination with the maximally tolerated dose of the highest-tolerated intensity statin (if clinically appropriate) for ≥3 consecutive months - ii.
+A contraindication or an intolerance to ezetimibe, - d.
+Is prescribed the requested ACL inhibitor in addition to the maximally tolerated dose of the highest-tolerated intensity statin (if clinically appropriate), - e.
+If currently taking simvastatin or pravastatin, will not be using the requested ACL inhibitor concomitantly with simvastatin at a dose of >20 mg daily or pravastatin at a dose of >40 mg daily;

-- 8. For an ANGPTL3 Inhibitor or MTP inhibitor, all of the following: - a.
+- 8. For an ANGPTL3 inhibitor or MTP inhibitor, all of the following: - a.
 Is prescribed the requested medication by or in consultation with a cardiologist, endocrinologist, or other provider specializing in lipid disorders, - b.
 For treatment of HoFH, has a diagnosis of HoFH in accordance with current consensus guidelines, - c.
 One of the following: - i.
-Has a history of therapeutic failure of or a contraindication or an intolerance to PCSK9 inhibitors, - ii.
+Has a history of therapeutic failure of or a contraindication or an intolerance to PCSK9 inhibitors - ii.
 Is homozygous for LDL receptor (LDLR)-negative mutations (i.e., has LDLR-negative mutations in both alleles) associated with LDLR activity below 2%, - d.
 Is prescribed the requested medication in addition to standard lipid-lowering treatments as recommended by current consensus guidelines;

-- 9. For icosapent ethyl, all of the following: - a.
-One of the following: - i.
-Has a history of clinical ASCVD, - ii.
-Both of the following: - a) Has diabetes mellitus, - b) Has 2 additional ASCVD risk factors (e.g., age ≥50 years, cigarette smoking, hypertension, HDL-C ≤40 mg/dL for males or ≤50 mg/dL for females, hsCRP >3.00 mg/L, CrCl <60 mL/min, retinopathy, micro- or macroalbuminuria, ABI <0.9]), - iii.
-Has a history of therapeutic failure of or a contraindication or an intolerance to the preferred Lipotropics, Other approved or medically accepted for the beneficiary's diagnosis, - b.
-Has fasting triglycerides $\geq 150 \text{ mg/dL}$ , - c.
+- 9. For icosapent ethyl, all of the following:

+- a.
+One of the following:

+- i.
+Has a history of clinical ASCVD,

+- ii.
+Both of the following:

+- a) Has diabetes mellitus

+- b) Has 2 additional ASCVD risk factors (e.g., age ≥50 years, cigarette smoking, hypertension, HDL-C ≤40 mg/dL for males or ≤50 mg/dL for

+females, hs-CRP >3.00 mg/L, CrCl <60 mL/min, retinopathy, micro- or macroalbuminuria, ABI <0.9]),

+- iii.
+Has a history of therapeutic failure of or a contraindication or an intolerance to the preferred Lipotropics, Other approved or medically accepted for the member's diagnosis, - b.
+Has fasting triglycerides ≥150 mg/dL, - c.
 Has one of the following: - i.
-A history of the rapeutic failure of while adherent to treatment with maximally tolerated doses of 2 different statins for $\geq 3$ consecutive months each, - ii.
+A history of the rapeutic failure of while adherent to treatment with maximally tolerated doses of 2 different statins for \geq 3 consecutive months each, - ii.
 A history of statin intolerance after modifiable risk factors have been addressed, - iii.
 A contraindication to statins;

-- 10. For all other non-preferred Lipotropics, Other, has a history of therapeutic failure, contraindication, or intolerance to the preferred Lipotropics, Other approved or medically accepted for the member's diagnosis; AND - 11.
-If a prescription for a Lipotropic, Other is in a quantity that exceeds the quantity limit, the determination of whether the prescription is medically necessary will also take into account the guidelines set forth in PA.CP.PMN.59 Quantity Limit Override.
+- 10. For all other non-preferred Lipotropics, Other, has a history of therapeutic failure of or a contraindication or an intolerance to the preferred Lipotropics, Other approved or medically accepted for the member's diagnosis; AND - 11.
+If a prescription for a Lipotropic, Other is for a quantity that exceeds the quantity limit, the determination of whether the prescription is medically necessary will also take into account the guidelines set forth in PA.CP.PMN.59 Quantity Limit Override